johans-work/abstraction-theory/README.md

 # the physics

 All matter must have a shape.
 All shapes must be of matter.
 Abstractions are made of shapes.

-A doll can be made of clay or plasitc.
-The doll is the shape and the abstraction.
-You can have one girl doll and one boy doll.
-One, girl, and boy are all abstractions.
-They are ideas we put words to so we can express them.
-Words are tools, and each word has a unique shape so we can tell them apart.

 # the laws